hrcorval/behavex/README.md

 When the parallel-scheme is set by **feature**, all tests within each feature will be run sequentially.

+### Identifying each parallel process

 BehaveX populates the Behave contexts with the `worker_id` user-specific data.
 This variable contains the id of the current behave process.

 E.g If BehaveX is started with `--parallel-processes 2`, the first instance of behave will receive `worker_id=0`, and the second instance will receive `worker_id=1`.

 This variable can be accessed within the python tests using `context.config.userdata['worker_id']`